CsonVass/digital-thinkers-test-exercise/README.md

 Author: **Csongor Vass**

 # Build
-On Windows you can simply run the program by executing the `RunBackend.exe` and *then* the `RunFrontend.cmd` files.
+On Windows you can simply run the program by executing the `RunBackend.exe` and *then* the `FirstRunFrontend.cmd` files.
 If both finished building, you can go to `localhost:3000/drivers` and use the program.
+Later you can use the `RunFrontend.cmd` as well.

-If you are using Linux or the shortcuts don't work, go to `src\backend\Formula.Backend\API\bin\Release\net5.0` and run `API.exe`, then go to `src\frontend\formula-frontend-js` and run `npm start` command.
+If you are using Linux or the shortcuts don't work, go to `src\backend\Formula.Backend\API\bin\Release\net5.0` and run `API.exe`, then go to `src\frontend\formula-frontend-js` and run the `npm install` then `npm start` commands.

 If the backend is still not working, open it in Visual Studio and build and run the API project.